-A Life Leader is an individual who works within their community to best represent the pro-life position, working in conjunction with National Right to Life, and its state affiliate, the California ProLife Council, a Life Leader realizes that pro-life individuals must effectively function as citizens, right where they are.
+A Life Ambassador is an individual who works within their community to best represent the pro-life position, working in conjunction with National Right to Life, and its state affiliate, the California ProLife Council, a Life Ambassador realizes that pro-life individuals must effectively function as citizens, right where they are.

 - has taken the time to learn some of the basic facts and issues surrounding the pro-life cause;